 Somewhere near the half way point, an emotional Nikki addresses the crowd, thanking everyone for their years of support - a nice warm and fuzzy moment amidst one of the best concerts in some time.

-With one more ace up their sleeve, the band returns for an encore to a small stage located in the center of the arena for a more intimate version of what Sixx has referred to as the band’s “Stairway to Heaven” in “Home Sweet Home”.
+With yet another ace up their sleeve, the band returns for an encore to a small stage located in the center of the arena for a more intimate version of what Sixx has referred to as the band’s “Stairway to Heaven” in “Home Sweet Home”.
 Having been to more concerts than I will ever be able to count, I can honestly say that Motley Crue’s “Final Tour” is one of the best I have ever seen, and speaking with fans after the Milwaukee, Chicago and Toledo shows (yes, I went three times), it seems most would agree.
-This is it for one of the last true rock bands of an unbelievable era in our music history – a band that carved the way for a countless hair bands.
+This is it for one of the last true rock bands of an unbelievable era in our music history – a band that carved the way for a countless hair bands - a band that has truly left an impression on the music industry.
 This is it for a band whose music has passed the test of time and is every bit as significant as it was when first released.
 Sixx has sure come a long way from hacking bass riffs with London in 1980 then hand-picking a motley assortment of band members (Ding!
 A Motley Crue!) that could have only made it this far together thanks to the perfect chemistry.

-Watching Motley Crue performing “Live Wire” as an opening act in 1982 at what was then called the Rosemont Horizon, it was apparent they would be a special band.
-It has been fun to watch them grow musically and as performers ever since.
-I’d guess the band has a few good tours left in them, but as Motley Crue members say themselves, “All bad things must come to an end”.
+Watching Motley Crue performing “Live Wire” as an opening act in 1982 at what was then called the Rosemont Horizon, it was apparent I was witnessing what would be a special band.
+It has been fun to watch them grow musically and as performers ever since and rising above some pretty meaty bumps in the road.
+I’d guess the band has more than a few good tours left in them, but as Motley Crue members say themselves, “All bad things must come to an end”.
 And what an end it is.